October 3, 2013

 “Take this.
 For Christmas.
 I, uh, want you to have it, ” I say, handing the canvas to Seth.

 Seth smiles hugely, “Thanks.”

-He leaves then and I turn out the light behind him.
-For hours, I lay in bed, replaying the scenes of the day in my head.
+He leaves then, and I turn out the light behind him.
+For hours, I lie in bed, replaying the scenes of the day in my head.
 It turned out to be a much better day than I expected.